yeyuqiang/OAP/oap-cache/oap/docs/OAP-User-Guide.md

 Guava cache is based on memkind library, built on top of jemalloc and provides memory characteristics.
 To use it in your workload, follow [prerequisites](#prerequisites-1) to set up DCPMM hardware and memkind library correctly.
 Then follow bellow configurations.

 Memkind library also support DAX KMEM mode.
 Refer [Kernel](https://github.com/memkind/memkind#kernel), this chapter will guide how to configure persistent memory as system ram.
+Or [Memkind support for KMEM DAX option](https://pmem.io/2020/01/20/memkind-dax-kmem.html) for more details

 For Parquet data format, provides following conf options:
 ```